gridcoin-community/Gridcoin-Site/wiki/faq.md

 percentage (subject to the number of total projects).
 And projects can be removed by a blockchain vote.

 Security in Gridcoin is based on Proof-of-Stake.
+Network consensus is not dependent on BOINC rewards working properly or even existing.
+Even if every BOINC project shut down tomorrow, Gridcoin's blockchain would continue making new blocks and functioning as expected (sending and receiving transactions), minus the minting of rewards for BOINC users.

 ---
 # Crunching (Research & Mining Equivalent)